-- monitor the ice prediction system and notify the M80 DBFO Winter Service Duty Officer of any changes to the initial weather forecast. - Upon receipt of updated forecast information from the weather forecast overnight, the SE WSDO will contact the M80 WSDO to inform them of this for their action. - The SE WSDO will be contacted by winter drivers at the start and end of planned actions and will record start and end times and weights, and will contact the M80 WSDO should these fall out with specified limits. - The SE WSDO will have the authority to call upon the M80 WSDO as they deem necessary. - Decision making with regards pre-treatments or reactive winter actions on the M80 DBFO is NOT the responsibility of the SE WSDO.
+- monitor the ice prediction system and notify the M80 DBFO Winter Service Duty Officer of any changes to the initial weather forecast. - Upon receipt of updated forecast information from the weather forecast overnight, the SE WSDO will contact the M80 WSDO to inform them of this for their action. - The SE WSDO will be contacted by winter drivers at the start and end of planned actions and will record start and end times and weights, and will contact the M80 WSDO should these fall out with specified limits.
+When recording the weight of de-icer used on any precautionary treatment, the SE WSDO will liaise with the M80 WSDO should the weight be less than 90% of the target route tonnage for the route and spread rate as detailed in Annex WSP 2, Table 2 of this Winter Service Plan.
+The M80 WSDO would then decide whether further action is required based on the current and forecast network conditions. - The SE WSDO will have the authority to call upon the M80 WSDO as they deem necessary.

+Decision making with regards pre-treatments or reactive winter actions on the M80 DBFO is NOT the responsibility of the SE WSDO.
 Decision making is managed by the M80 WSDO and/or M80 WSM.